-2. The IOUs' 2008 biennial reports, and the 2009 annual updates to the 2008 biennial reports, are reasonable and should be approved.
+2. The IOUs' 2009 annual updates to their 2008 biennial reports are reasonable and should be approved.

-3. The IOUs' 2009 REPS compliance plans are reasonable and should be approved.
+3. The IOUs' 2009 REPS Compliance Plans are reasonable and should be approved.

-4. The IOUs should continue to investigate the opportunities to utilize air conditioning cycling load management programs as a way to reduce load and to reduce fuel costs.
+4. The IOUs should continue to investigate the opportunities to utilize air condition cycling load management programs as a way to reduce load and to reduce fuel costs.